Amanda Cordocedo

 My interest in pregnancy started at a young age and was initially inspired by growing up on a farm and delivering calves in Grey County.

 Before midwifery I completed a degree in kinesiology at Western University.
 Although physical activity and nutrition continues to be a strong interest of mine, I found myself choosing courses as Western solely based on the fact that there was a pregnancy component involved.
 I then went on to complete my midwifery degree from McMaster University, and always had hopes of working in a smaller community close to home.
+You will find me running our quarterly Breastfeeding Workshops and collaborating with one of our local pelvic physiotherapists to bring you a quarterly Pelvic Floor Workshop as well.

-I have spent time training and practicing midwifery in Brampton, Owen Sound, Hamilton, Rwanda, Barrie, and most recently with Alliston Midwives.
-I am happy for all the experiences I have had previously, but am very excited to now be a part of Midwives Nottawasaga.
 I feel fortunate that I get to spend my time with this population, and look forward to all the clients yet to come!

 Meghan Aubry